-She is devastated as she may come to realize that it was never real and that he purposefully and heartlessly hurt her and used her.
-If she doesn’t realize it — and many victims don’t understand what really happened until years later, if ever — she blames herself, which makes healing much more difficult or even impossible.
+She is devastated as she comes to realize his love was never real and that he purposefully and heartlessly betrayed her.
+If she doesn’t realize it — and many victims don’t understand what really happened until years later, if ever — she blames herself, which makes healing difficult or even impossible.

 Either way, she is left with a heart, soul and psyche ravaged by the predator.

 The aftermath of emotional rape often includes rage, obsessive thoughts, lost self-esteem, fear, anxiety, the inability to love or trust, use of alcohol or drugs, physical illness, and irrational and extreme behavior such as total isolation and withdrawal or even suicide, according to Sandra Brown, M.A., expert in treating women who have been victimized.

 A lack of support from friends and family makes things much worse.
 Some will blame her for choosing to have a relationship with a “jerk,” because they don’t know or can’t believe he was a predator capable of hiding his true identity.
 Some blame her for staying with him when she knew it was going bad, because they are unaware or unwilling to believe she was controlled like a puppet by his systematic manipulation.
 Others who fell for the psychopath’s charisma and powers of persuasion may blame her for losing a “good catch.”
 Whatever the case, no one realizes how severely traumatized she really is.

 The trauma is severe, and the victim should pursue professional psychological help from a therapist familiar with abusive relationships and the trauma they cause.

 “Sadly, some victims of psychopaths attempt suicide as a result of hopelessness, helplessness and the belief there is no way out.
-Some have reported to us that psychopaths have actually encouraged them to take their own lives or have indicated that they would put them through so much turmoil that their only recourse would be suicide.” ~ From Aftermath: Surviving Psychopathy, a website founded by professor of psychology and psychopathy researcher, David Kosson, Ph.D., to provide help as well as education to those whose lives have been impacted by psychopathic individuals.
+Some have reported to us that psychopaths have actually encouraged them to take their own lives or have indicated that they would put them through so much turmoil that their only recourse would be suicide.” ~ From Aftermath: Surviving Psychopathy, a website founded by David Kosson, Ph.D., professor of psychology and psychopathy researcher, which aims to provide help as well as education to those whose lives have been impacted by psychopathic individuals.